ampyard/facequest/api-tutorial.md

 *Example: Fetch URL API Response*

-Here we have upload URL and file path of reference photo and photo to be verified.
+Here we have the upload URL and file path of reference photo and photo to be verified.
 This url is useful for uploading reference photo and photo to be verified.

 <br/>
 <img class="img-fluid" src="./img/tutorial/upload-images-server.gif" alt="upload-images">